microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 comments: true
 ---

 In this exercise, you are going to create a Docker Registry in Azure as well as a VSTS build that will build two Docker container images and publish then to the registry.
-In a later lab you will configure a Release in VSTS to run the containers.
+In a later lab you will configure a Release in VSTS to deploy and run the containers.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
-You should also have set up Maven package management and have a MyShuttleCalc package in the feed.
+You should also set up Maven package management and have a MyShuttleCalc package in the feed.
 This exercise uses a team project named **jdev-labs**, though your team project name may differ.

 {% include note.html content= "You do not have to use the Azure container registry - you can use whatever registry you choose.
 You can also create an equivalent build using Jenkins." %}